 Ingestion: CBD is swallowed or infused into food.
 Ingestion offers lower absorption rates ( than the sublingual way) but can be a good way to introduce CBD into your routine.

 Topically: CBD is applied directly onto the skin and absorbed locally.
-Topical application can be a useful way to target specific areas.

 - Some reported side effects of cannabidiol include dry mouth, low blood pressure, light headedness, and drowsiness.

 - Pregnancy and breast-feeding: Cannabidiol is POSSIBLY UNSAFE to use if you are pregnant or breast feeding.
 Cannabidiol products can be contaminated with other ingredients that may be harmful to the fetus or infant.
 Stay on the safe side and avoid use.